CiscoSE/Catalyst-Telemetry/README.md

 ### Versions

-This code was developed with Python 3.9 using the DNA Center SDK Dashboard v2.2.2 and influxdb-client v1.17.0 (InfluxDB 2.0).
+This code was developed and tested with Python 3.9, using the DNA Center SDK Dashboard v2.2.2 and influxdb-client v1.17.0 (InfluxDB 2.0).

 ### Steps